trebula/eppg-controller/README.md

 ## Help improve these docs

-Pull requests are welcome for these instructions and code changes
+Pull requests are welcome for these instructions and code changes.